 Well that is one way of looking at it.
 But I believe, in comparison to your suggestion, this is a cheaper option.

-my opinion is anti-ballistic missiles aren't a deterrent but actually emboldens the enemy to develop more and better ballistic missiles.
+Well BMD systems (till now) do have an inherent flaw, they can be overwhelmed by dummy's.my opinion is anti-ballistic missiles aren't a deterrent but actually emboldens the enemy to develop more and better ballistic missiles.

 MAD is the only sure way to prevent the use of such weapons in war.